 In the area on the ER program is taking place, several activities that provide non-carbon benefits are taking place within the scope of the implementation of the MozFIP, SUSTENTA and MozBio projects.
-The list can be seen on the Annex-Table 5, below.
+The existing safeguards instruments apply to these activities, in particular the FGRM for any conflict may arise during implementation.
+The list can be seen on the table 37, below.

-Annex-Table 5: List of the identified set of priority Non-Carbon benefits
+Table 12.
+List of the identified set of priority Non-Carbon benefits

-Priority Non-Carbon Benefit Details on activities for generation and enhancement , Approach (as defined in ERPD including relevant indicators) Improvement of local livelih Improvement of local livelihood through securing long-term access to forest resources and environmental benefits Increase of land areas under sustainable landscape management practices Areas of multiple-use forests planted established under the Planted Forest Grant Scheme; Restoration of degraded areas and protection of fragile habitats, included waters spring; Areas of agroforestry systems established; Gilé National Reserve under improved management plans and law enforcement, as measured by the Management Effectiveness Tracking Tool.
-Long term adoption of sustainable land use practices Forest Plantations under the Planted Forest Grants Scheme; Areas of agroforestry systems established; Sustainable production of charcoal Value chain development of non-timber forest products (NTFP) Clarified land tenure Community land delimitations and registered parcels for (Direito de Uso e Aproveitamento da Terra) DUAT emissions, and DUAT emissions for families Strengther ning of forest governance and forest resources management Improved forest governance and transparency The approval of the National Land Use Plan, which is expected to foster proper land use planning, with land use decisions being based on transparent information and a consultative process on land use priorities; Establishment of national Monitoring, Reporting and Verification (MRV) system Patrol and inspection, prevention and detection of the forestry sector The operationalization of the National Forest Information System, which is expected to improve information availability, accessibility and transparency, contributing to an effective forest monitoring and control; Biannual evaluation of forest concessions to check the compliance of forest operators with management plans and other legal and basic sustainability requirements (fiscal obligations, social security, qualified rangers, concession contract, availability of statistical information, industrial plans, technical capacity, delimitation of area and harvesting blocks, etc.).
-Enhanced participatory forest and land use management Consist of improved overall governance and access to information.
+Priority Non-Carbon Benefit Details on activities for generation and enhancement • Approach (as defined in ERPD including relevant indicators) Improvement of local livelih ood through securing long-term access to forest resources and environmental benefits Increase of land areas under Areas of multiple-use forests planted established under the Planted sustainable landscape Forest Grant Scheme; management practices Restoration of degraded areas and protection of fragile habitats, included waters spring; Areas of agroforestry systems established; Gilé National Reserve under improved management plans and law enforcement, as measured by the Management Effectiveness Tracking Tool.
+Long term adoption of Forest Plantations under the Planted Forest Grants Scheme; sustainable land use practices Areas of agroforestry systems established; Sustainable production of charcoal Value chain development of non-timber forest products (NTFP) Clarified land tenure Community land delimitations and registered parcels for (Direito de Uso e Aproveitamento da Terra) DUAT emissions, and DUAT emissions for families ning of forest governance and forest resources management Improved forest governance The approval of the National Land Use Plan, which is expected to foster and transparency proper land use planning, with land use decisions being based on transparent information and a consultative process on land use priorities; Establishment of national Monitoring, Reporting and Verification (MRV) system Patrol and inspection, prevention and detection of the forestry sector The operationalization of the National Forest Information System, which is expected to improve information availability, accessibility and transparency, contributing to an effective forest monitoring and control; Biannual evaluation of forest concessions to check the compliance of forest operators with management plans and other legal and basic sustainability requirements (fiscal obligations, social security, qualified rangers, concession contract, availability of statistical information, industrial plans, technical capacity, delimitation of area and harvesting blocks, etc.).

+Priority Non-Carbon Benefit Details on activities for generation and enhancement Approach (as defined in ERPD including relevant indicators) Enhanced participatory forest and land use management Consist of improved overall governance and access to information.
 Through the well-functioning of the Zambézia Multi-Stakeholders Landscape Forum (MSLF), it includes enhanced landscape-level dialogue and multi-stakeholder decision-making on the use of natural resources, contributing to integrated landscape management.
 Eventually, their ability to participate in decisions over natural resources can empower stakeholders and bring additional long-term benefits for resource management.

-There is information available on the achievement of goals for the generation and / or appreciation of Non-Carbon Benefits in the progress reports of projects that took place at ZILMP, mainly from MozFIP10 and MozBio11 projects.
+There is information available on the achievement of goals for the generation and / or appreciation of Non-Carbon Benefits in the progress reports of projects that took place at ZILMP, mainly from MozFIP12 and MozBio13 projects.

-Annex-Table 6: The achievement of goals of the generation of Non-Carbon Benefits
+Table 13: The achievement of goals of the generation of Non-Carbon Benefits